[Philip Davies in the Chair]

 We were told at the time that our many concerns were misguided, and that the changes would lead to an additional 10,000 training places being provided.
 However, as we have heard, the opposite has happened.
 As of September 2018, almost 1,800 fewer people are due to start nursing university courses in England.
 The number of mature students has plummeted by some 15%, which as we have heard has had a particular impact on specialist areas.
 There has been a 12.9% reduction in the number of mental health nurses since 2010.

 As my hon.
 Friend the Member for Stroud (Dr Drew) said, there has been a shocking 40% reduction in learning disability nurses.
 Learning disability nursing celebrates its 100th anniversary in 2019.
 It will be an astonishing failure of the Government’s if they allow it to disappear altogether.
-That reduction comes at a time when the needs of people with learning disabilities has never been more paramount, with premature mortality resulting from complex health conditions and people being detained in assessment and treatment units for far longer than necessary.
+That reduction comes at a time when the needs of people with learning disabilities have never been more paramount, with premature mortality resulting from complex health conditions and people being detained in assessment and treatment units for far longer than necessary.

 We warned at the time that this policy would have precisely the effect that is has.
-After meeting with representatives from the profession and looking at the evidence, the Government carried on.
+After meeting representatives from the profession and looking at the evidence, the Government carried on.
 On the other hand, they did not formally consult the Royal Colleges before announcing their plans.
 I know that there has been some dialogue since then, and I will be grateful if the Minister will set out his recent discussions with the sector about the impact of the bursary cut and what steps the Government are taking to deal specifically with the crisis in learning disability and mental health nursing, which have been particularly hard-hit by the changes.

 As various Members have said, the new Secretary of State recognised the crisis by saying